Africa Uprising: Popular Protest and Political Change. 2015. African Arguments, Zed Press. Co-written with Adam Branch.

 Features original contributions from Shabnam Hashmi, Jan Egeland, A.T.
 Ariyaratne, Mary Anderson, Ranabir Samaddar, Ekmeleddin Ihsanoglu and many others.

-“Shifts in Global Power and UN Peacekeeping Performance: India’s Rise and its Impact on Civilian Protection in Africa.”
+“Shifts in Global Power and UN Peacekeeping Performance.
+India’s Rise and Its Impact on Civilian Protection in Africa.”
+2018.
 African Affairs.
-Forthcoming.

 “A Marriage of Inconvenience: Tsunami Aid and the Unraveling of the LTTE’s and GoSL’s Complex Dependency.”
 2009.
 Civil Wars 11(3) 302-320.